 - The Cloud: Online storage systems that allow data access from anywhere.

 The bottom line is that ICT allows us to go about our everyday lives at work, home, and even during errands, all while staying connected.

 There are components of ICT that you probably use every day without realizing it, but don’t feel bad.

-To be ICT competent, you need to understand computers.
+To be ICT competent, you need to understand computers, networks and interpersonal communication.

-Computers can be found in nearly every place you go, whether school, library, hair salon, grocery store, or private homes.
-Whether you like it or not, you’re probably a little dumbed down, as is everyone else.
+Computers and networks can be found in nearly every place you go, whether school, library, hair salon, grocery store, or private homes.

 Technology has really taken over nearly everything.

 The good news is, the more people understand computers, the more jobs are created.